ejbills/Aptoide-Web-Scraper/README.md

 **Installation Instructions:**

-    - Un-zip packaged project files
-    - Run pip install -r requirements.txt in the un-zipped project directory
+    - Run pip install -r requirements.txt in the project directory

 **Running the App:**